saltstack/salt/rfcs/0003-api-unification.md

 - If a method is in the SMI class but not in the module, then such function is marked as "not implemented".

-- If a method has a decorator `@Interface.supported`, only on these platforms unimplemented method will be reported as "not implemented", otherwise "not supported".
+- If a method has a decorator `@Interface.supported`, only on specified systems unimplemented method will be reported as "not implemented", otherwise "not supported".
+This decorator accepts any grains possible.
+It then matches them if _any_ specified grain is in proposed lists.
+From the example above, missing `salute_fireworks` will be reported as "not implemented" if `os_family` grain equals `linux` **or** `os` grain equals `weirdlinux` or `beos` or `frogbsd`.

 ## Usage